 • No VOX.
 Voice-activation mode (VOX) turns on the video screen when a certain level of sound is detected.
 This is a relatively common feature on baby monitors today, but Infant Optics omits it.
 We should point out that VOX has both its fans and detractors—folks who like the VOX mode appreciate the battery savings, since the screen only turns on when sound is detected.
 Detractors says VOX can wake them out of a sound sleep when the screen turns on, even if there is just some random noise (not the baby crying).
 We should point out that the DXR-8 does have an audio-only night mode (described above) . . . but that means the audio is on all the time, not triggered by noise.

 • Somewhat bulky parent unit.
-Compared to the parent units of competitors like Summer or Samsung, the Infant Optics parent unit is kind of chunky.
-Here’s what it looks like from behind (it ain’t no iPhone 6):
+Compared to the parent units of competitors like Summer or Motorola, the Infant Optics parent unit is kind of chunky.
+Here’s what it looks like from behind:

 • Which brings us to flaw #2: notice the back of the parent unit has a stand but no belt clip.
 Hence carrying this unit around requires you to keep it in a pocket—and a large one at that.

 • No remaining battery life percentage indicator.
 Summer has a this feature; Infant Optics just has an icon indicating battery life, but a percentage remaining would be more helpful.

 • Smallish screen, no HD.
 Competitors in the monitor category are rolling out five inch parent unit screens as fast as they can.
 And actual 720p HD resolution.
 By contrast the Infant Optics DXR-8 is old school at 640 x 480 resolution.
 Of course, the HD cameras are more expensive (roughly 35% more than the DXR-8).
 And most of our readers found the lower rez on the 3.5″ screen to be adequate enough to do the job.
 Plus there is the trade-off in battery life—the higher the resolution and bigger the screen, the less battery time you get—typically four hours for large screen baby monitors versus six hours for the DXR-8.